lsuatlab/webvrshow/README.md

 ##Site for immersive expressions show

-Helpful to use git-ftp to push:
+Helpful to setup git-ftp to push:

 1. `brew install git-ftp`
 2. Add the following to .git/config

 ```